kakiizart/kakiizart/README.md

 ## 👨‍💻 About
 I’m a CS student shaping a path toward **software engineering, ML engineering, and automation systems**.
-I build things end-to-end — from backend APIs to ML pipelines to deployment and monitoring.
+I'm currently learning how to build things end-to-end — from backend APIs to ML pipelines to deployment and monitoring.
 My work blends **clean engineering**, **model experimentation**, and **practical problem-solving**.

 I focus on: